aathithanambi/sentrifugo_hrm/README.md

 ### Code to deploy ###
       docker-compose up -d
-      Complete the configuration at localhost:8080/
+      Complete the configuration
+      Check for localhost:8080/

 ### Final step ###